 I am a PhD candidate in environmental history at the University of Alberta.
-My research examines the political, economic, and environmental dynamics that have shaped the history of the Athabasca oil sands industry.
-I am interested in understanding the consequences of development for nature and Indigenous peoples in the Athabasca region, and how these impacts and conflicts have influenced subsequent development.
+My research examines the political, economic, and environmental dynamics that have shaped the history of the Athabasca oil sands region.
+I am interested in understanding the consequences of development for nature and Indigenous peoples in the Athabasca, and how these impacts and conflicts have influenced subsequent development.

 I collaborate with the Fort McMurray Métis, and consult with other Indigenous communities in the Athabasca region, to address historical issues relevant to Indigenous peoples.
 I work as research consultant specializing in Indigenous land use, historical research, and impact assessment.